Published Jul 25, 2022

 • The Centers for Disease Control and Prevention (CDC) recommends tetanus shots for young children, preteens, and adults.
 Adults should receive a tetanus booster shot once every 10 years.

-• While Original Medicare does not cover tetanus vaccines, Medicare Part D ( prescription drug coverage), covers all commercially available shots, including the tetanus shot.
+• While Original Medicare does not cover tetanus vaccines, Medicare Part D ( prescription drug coverage), covers all commercially available shots, including the tetanus shot and the RSV vaccine.

 Vaccinations are a vital component of keeping both individuals and communities safe and healthy.
 Medicare covers some vaccines.
 These include the flu shot, hepatitis B shot, pneumococcal shots, and COVID-19 vaccines.